Converters and Options¶

 Pandas Series and DataFrames.
 These build on top of the default converter, so in most cases the options

-described above can be used in this context, too (unless they are meaningless, for example the ndim
+described above can be used in this context, too (unless they are meaningless, for example the ndim in the case

 of a dictionary).